AliRezaJoodi/AVR_Projects/Voltmeter_DC5V_RS232/README.md

-## Accurate Voltmeter with LCD Display and Computer Monitoring
+## Accurate Voltmeter With LCD Display And Computer Monitoring

 MCU:			ATmega32A
 Frequency:     		11.059200MHz (External Crystal)